jdwhite/pkgsrc-darwin/README.md

 rc.d/mountcritremote
 ```

->NOTE: The included ```rc.d/NETWORKING``` has been heavily modified from the original NetBSD version to wait for one or more network interfaces to have an IP address assigned to it (or 60 seconds elapses) before proceeding with the rc.pkgsrc startup.
+>NOTE: ```rc.d/NETWORKING``` in this repo will wait for one or more network interfaces to have an IP address assigned to it (or 60 seconds elapses) before proceeding with the rc.pkgsrc startup.
 This was added to help ensure that the network interfaces were properly configured so that applications that bound to them would not have to be restarted after the interface was configured post application startup.

 To take advantage of this functionality, add the following to ```rc.conf```: